Energy Observer: The scientific mission

 Energy Observer is a floating laboratory, destined to test an innovative energy architecture in extreme conditions, to prove its feasibility onshore.
 The energy system encompasses 3 renewable energy sources (sun, wind and hydropower) and two types of storage (li-ion batteries for the short-term and hydrogen for the long-term).
 The ship can produce hydrogen directly onboard, through seawater electrolysis.
 The goal is to test and optimize these technological bricks, in order to have them working in harmony, and aim towards total energy autonomy.
-Each year, the vessel go back to the shipyard to analyze the navigation and the evolution of the embarked technologies.
+Each year, the vessel goes back to the shipyard to analyze the navigation and the evolution of the embarked technologies.

 The team

 Victorien Erussard, offshore racer and merchant naval officer, will lead the expedition, along with Jérôme Delafosse, professional diver and producer of wildlife documentaries.

 By their side, a team of over 30 people, architects, designers, and engineers, spreading from Saint-Malo to Paris to Grenoble, have been working since 2015 on refurbishing the catamaran.

 Energy Observer is a former race boat that has been reconditioned: Built in Canada in 1983 by naval architect Nigel Irens, under the supervision of sailor Mike Birch, the maxi-multihull marked the evolution of its successors.
 Baptised Formule TAG, it was the first racing sailboat to break the symbolic 500 miles limit in 24 hours in 1984.
 The boat has since been lengthened four times and now displays the following dimensions:

 According to Victorien Erussard "Energy Observer is a conversion that has a double meaning: to recycle a reliable and lightweight catamaran which is an around the world record holder and to invest in research and development, instead of in composites".